Nucleation phenomena and extreme vulnerability of spatial k-core systems: Discussion

 \section{Discussion}

 In this work, we have developed a comprehensive framework to investigate the behavior of k-core percolation within spatially embedded 2D networks.
 We find that for random node removal, the critical point and the nature of the mechanism behind the phase transition in k-core percolation are determined by the characteristic link length, $\zeta$, of the spatial network.
-Furthermore, we unveil a rich phase diagram with second-, first-, and mixed-order phase transitions, each associated with specific mechanisms depending on the value of $\zeta$.
-A key finding in our study is the existence of a previously unexplored regime in the phase diagram, which constitutes an extremely vulnerable (metastable) phase, where microscopic intervention results in a macroscopic phase transition.
-These findings highlight the surprising vulnerability of spatial k-core systems and point to the important role of the underlying mechanisms that can shape the organization and robustness of real-world systems with spatial characteristics, such as the brain \cite{van2011rich}.
+Furthermore, we unveil a rich phase diagram with second-, first-, and mixed-order phase transitions, each associated with a different mechanism depending on the value of $\zeta$.
+These mechanisms correspond to a fractal system disintegration, nucleation, and spontaneous microscopic random cascades.
+In the case of large $\zeta$ values, the system becomes more homogeneous because the majority of the links are long-range and there is no nucleation, yielding mixed-order transitions.